-- has received or receives additional remuneration from the company apart from a director's fee, participates in the company's share option or a performance-related pay scheme, or is a member of the company's pension scheme; - has close family ties with any of the company's advisers, directors or senior employees; - holds cross-directorships or has significant links with other directors through involvement in other companies or bodies; - represents a significant shareholder; or - has served on the board for more than nine years from the date of their first election. - B.1.2.
-Except for smaller companies6, at least half the board, excluding the chairman, should comprise non-executive directors determined by the board to be independent.
+- holds cross-directorships or has significant links with other directors through involvement in other companies or bodies; - represents a significant shareholder; or - has served on the board for more than nine years from the date of their first election. - B.1.2.
+Except for smaller companies,6 at least half the board, excluding the chairman, should comprise non-executive directors determined by the board to be independent.
 A smaller company should have at least two independent non-executive directors.